armdevvel/mxe-SHARED/README.md

     - `i686-w64-mingw32`
     - `x86_64-w64-mingw32`

-Although this version of MXE is meant for specifically WoA32 porting only, it doesn't mean that aarch64, i686, and x86_64 is going to be disabled, but beware packages may not build properly.
+Although this version of MXE is meant for specifically WoA32 porting only, it doesn't mean that aarch64, i686, and x86_64 is going to be disabled, but beware packages may not build properly (Especially being that MinGW is NOT GCC.
+It is Clang.).

 ## Setting up